Health and Safety

 Revision of the Basic Health and Safety Policy and the Health and Safety Management Regulations

-The Group established a Health and Safety Philosophy and a Basic Health and Safety Policy.
-In April 2020, it integrated and revised them into a new Basic Health and Safety Policy, which is simple and easy to understand.
-Further, although health and safety activities were being carried out at each workplace, the Group’s policies, objectives, and operational details of its plans had not been collected in one place, and so took the occasion to put them down in writing as Health and Safety Management Regulations.
+The Group first established a Health and Safety Philosophy and a Basic Health and Safety Policy.
+In April 2020, these were integrated and revised into a new Basic Health and Safety Policy that is simple and easy to understand.
+Although health and safety initiatives had been implemented at each business site, the Group’s policies, objectives, and operational details had not previously been consolidated.
+To address this, we formally documented them as Health and Safety Management Regulations.

-This has created the foundation for the Tsubaki Group’s health and safety management system, enabling the systematic follow-up and checking of activities.
+This has laid the foundation for the Tsubaki Group’s health and safety management system, enabling the systematic monitoring and follow-up of activities.

 Safety education at an overseas manufacturing base (United States)